grafana/mimir/pkg/scheduler/DESIGN.md

 ##### Distribution of Querier-Worker Connections Across Query Component Nodes

-**At least 4 querier-worker connections per querier are required to avoid starving a query component node.**
+**If there are fewer than 4 querier-worker connections per querier to the request queue, a query-component node can be starved of connections.**
 To prevent this, the querier has been updated to create at least 4 connections to each scheduler, ignoring any `-querier.max-concurrent` value below 4.

 **When the total number of querier-worker connections is not evenly divisible by the number of query component nodes, the modulo distribution will be uneven, with some nodes being assigned one extra connection**.
 This is not considered to be an issue.
-Queue nodes are deleted as queues are cleared, then recreated in whichever order the queries arrive in.
+Queue nodes are deleted as queues are cleared, then recreated in whichever order new queries arrive.
-As the node count and order changes over time, it in turn shuffles which node(s) receive the extra connections.
+Changes in node count and order over time in turn shuffle which node(s) receive the extra connections.

 ##### Empty Queue Node Deletion Can Cause Temporary Starvation